anwala/teaching-network-analysis/spring-2024/homework/final-exam-gp-project/README.md

 In summary, subtasks are the problems group members must solve as individuals (e.g., *Data extraction*) while milestone reports communicate progress, challenges, plans, etc. in accomplishing the goals of subtask.
 I expect **four** individual reports chronicling progress updates (see [Submission/Deliverables (due dates)](#submission-deliverables-due-dates).

-Individual report must include the team member's name, group name, the subtask's goals and objectives, and *explanations of how each milestone of the subtask was accomplished*.
+Individual reports must include the team member's name, group name, the subtask's goals and objectives, and *explanations of how each milestone of the subtask was accomplished*.
 Individual reports should be named `gp_groupname_milestone_number` (e.g., `gp_tribe_milestone_1.md`) and uploaded into the `group-project` folder on your Github repo.

 The final report `gp_groupname_final_report` must be written by all team members, should include their names and subtask roles, and submitted on the Github repo of the team leader.
-A final presentation must be given to the entire class on the date of the final exam, May 15, 2023 at 2pm ET.
+A final presentation must be given to the entire class on the date of the final exam, May 14, 2023 at 2pm ET.

 ## Group formation and task division